Coverage Axis: Inner Point Selection for 3D Shape Skeletonization: Related Work

 \section{Related Work}

 \paragraph{Curve skeletonization} Curve skeletonization has been extensively researched in computer vision and computer graphics.
 Traditional methods rely on hand-crafted rules to utilize geometric information for curved skeleton computation \cite{attali1996modeling, ma2003skeleton, sharf2007fly, au2008skeleton, natali2011graph, tagliasacchi2012mean, xu2019predicting, cheng2020skeletonization}.
 Specifically, Ma et al.~\cite{ma2003skeleton} applies using radial basis functions (RBFs) for skeleton extraction.
 Sharf et al. \cite{sharf2007fly} adopt a deformable model evolution that captures the object’s volumetric shape and then generates the approximation for the curve skeleton.
 Au et al.~\cite{au2008skeleton} compute the skeleton via mesh extraction.
-Tagliasacchi et al.~\cite{tagliasacchi2012mean} formulate the skeletonization problem via mean curvature flow (MCF) and incorporate external energy terms for generating the curve skeleton.
+Livesu et al.~\cite{livesu2012reconstructing} reconstruct the curve skeletons of 3D shapes using the visual hull.Mean Curvature Skeleton~\cite{tagliasacchi2012mean} formulates the skeletonization problem via mean curvature flow, which drives the curvature flow towards the extreme so as to collapse the input mesh.
+The mesh collapse also induces an intermediate result called meso-skeleton that consists of both surface-like and curve-like structures.
 Recently, Cheng et al.~\cite{cheng2020skeletonization} propose a method for skeletonization using the dual of shape segmentation.

 At the same time, learning-based methods~\cite{xu2019predicting} have been proposed for predicting curve skeletons.
 Although curve skeletons are able to represent tubular shapes, it has issues representing arbitrary shapes, e.g., shapes with flat components.